-- Validation for properties: Contrarily to a regular database, with headless CMS, you’ll benefit by being able to define powerful validation properties.
+- Validation for properties: Contrarily to a regular database, with a headless CMS, you’ll benefit by being able to define powerful validation properties.
 By defining the required fields as well as the string field format (email, phone, regex, etc.), managing data quality is effortless.
-Moreover, CMS provides you with the choice in how to display input to the end-user.
+Moreover, a headless CMS provides you with the choice of how to display input to the end-user.
 The goal may be to display a list of strings as a single text box that produces ‘tags’ on every press of the ‘enter’ button.
-It could be multiple text boxes, one below the other for easy editing; limiting the scope of available dates on a calendar; the number of decimal points for a number; type of file you want to allow your end-users to upload; or the maximum dimensions of the image.
+It could be multiple text boxes, one below the other for easy editing; limiting the scope of available dates on a calendar; the number of decimal points for a number; type of file you want to allow your end-users to upload, or the maximum dimensions of the image.

-You get the point: a headless CMS will put all these tools at your disposal with only several clicks, leaving you to spend your time writing meaningful code.
+You get the point, a headless CMS will put all these tools at your disposal with only several clicks, leaving you to spend your time writing meaningful code.

 - Data history and backup: Once your end-users start using the CMS, you may run into a situation where critical data is deleted or overwritten, and you need to get it back.
 A headless CMS will generally allow for a smooth data object audit.
 See who destroyed the data so they can get a slap on the wrists while you restore any lost values in just a few clicks.
 No need to fumble around with days old database backups that will restore your data to an ancient version only to restore one critical piece of information.

 - Stability: An established, ‘battle-hardened’ headless CMS will generally be well tested, stable and bug-free.
-It will save you the stress of writing a custom UI for data input much like a classic CMS will.
+It will save you the stress of writing a custom UI for data input, much like a classic CMS will.